aditya280505/Credit-Risk-Intelligence-Platform/README.md

 ## 1. Logistic Regression

-Logistic Regression was used as an interpretable baseline model.
+Used as a baseline classification model.

 **Advantages:**